jubako/jubako/spec/index.rst

 Content Part
 ============

-There are three kinds of pack : main, directory and content.
+There are three kinds of pack : manifest, directory and content.

 - `pack <pack.rst>`_ describe the common structures of all packs.
-- The `main <main.rst>`_ file itself.
+- The `manifest <manifest.rst>`_.
 It is mainly a header "pointing" to other subcontent.
 - The `pack <pack.rst>`_.
 This is where contents are stored.
 - The `directory <directory.rst>`_.
 This is where all indexes are stored, pointing to content in the packs.